contiamo/restful-react/README.md

 ### TypeScript Integration

-One of the most poweful features of `restful-react` is that each component exported is strongly typed, empowering developers through self-documenting APIs.
+One of the most powerful features of `restful-react` is that each component exported is strongly typed, empowering developers through self-documenting APIs.

 ![Using restful-react in VS Code](assets/labs.gif)